thosgood/this-weeks-finds/markdown/251-300/week257.md

 However: all this becomes more fun with string diagrams!
-As the Catsters explain, and I explained in ["Week 89"](#week89), the multiplication m: FF => F can be drawn like this:
+As the Catsters explain, and I explained in ["Week 89"](#week89), the multiplication m: FF \Rightarrow F can be drawn like this:

                          \               /
                           \             /